Canon 200D vs Panasonic GH1

 Both the 200D and the GH1 have been discontinued, but can regularly be found used on eBay.
 The GH1 was replaced by the Panasonic GH2, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 200D vs Panasonic GH1

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Panasonic GH1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.